wp-plugins/custom-baidu-maps/readme.txt

 1. Click on "Show Marker Details" if you wish to see the details visible at start.

-== Installation ==

-Follow the steps below for the plugin installation :

-1. Upload `baidu-maps.zip` to the `/wp-content/plugins/` directory or add the plugin via wordpress plugin repository.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Enter your Baidu Developer API key in the settings page.

 == Frequently Asked Questions ==

 = Why is the plugin showing an error "You have not entered your Baidu Developers API Key" =

 To use Baidu Maps, you need to have a Baidu Developers API Key.
 To obtain the API Key please visit : http://lbsyun.baidu.com/apiconsole/key?application=key

-== Screenshots ==

-== Changelog ==

-== Upgrade Notice ==

 `<?php code(); // goes in backticks ?>`